hongshen-zhang/Voltage_collapse_in_complex_power_grids/README.md

 ![avatar](/figure_all/figure4.png)

-The picture looked better since the Q_load become the major part.
+The picture looked better since ylim are different.

 -----